grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** We will get back to it and make it more “smarter" in a second after we make this statement true.
 For now, we need something obvious.
-Something we know works.
-Let us evaluate this Statement.
+Something we know works. let's evaluate this Statement.
 What is the result?

 **Benjamin:** Failed, expected “331", but was “0".

-**Johnny:** Good, now let us write some code to make this Statement true.
-First, let us introduce an enumeration of digits:
+**Johnny:** Good, now let's write some code to make this Statement true.
+First, let's introduce an enumeration of digits:

 ```csharp
 public enum DigitKeys